XenitAB/xkf-runners/README.md

 # xkf-runners

-Code to build Azure images for Github Actions Runners and Azure Devops Agent Pools.
+Code to build Azure images with Packer for Github Actions Runners and Azure Devops Agent Pools.
 The images will be published to a shared image gallery.
 The shared image gallery is expected to be set up with image definitions for `azdo-agent` and `github-runner`.